Last universal common ancestor: Age

 Studies from 2000 to 2018 have suggested an increasingly ancient time for the LUCA.
-In 2000, estimates of the LUCA's age ranged from 3.8 to 3.5 bya (billion years ago) in the Paleoarchean, a few hundred million years before the earliest fossil evidence of life, for which candidates range in age from 4.28 to 3.48 bya.
+In 2000, estimates of the LUCA's age ranged from 3.8 to 3.5 bya (billion years ago) in the Paleoarchean, a few hundred million years after the earliest fossil evidence of life, for which candidates range in age from 4.28 to 3.48 bya.
 This placed the origin of the first forms of life shortly after the Late Heavy Bombardment which was thought to have repeatedly sterilized Earth's surface.
 However, a 2018 study by Holly Betts and colleagues applied a molecular clock model to the genomic and fossil record (102 species, 29 common protein-coding genes, mostly ribosomal), concluding that LUCA preceded the Late Heavy Bombardment (making the LUCA over 3.9 bya).
 A 2022 study suggested an age of around 4.2–3.6 bya for the LUCA.
 A 2024 study suggested that the LUCA lived around 4.2 bya (with a confidence interval of 4.33–4.09 bya).
+This dating implies that the time gap between the origin of life and LUCA is only about 100-200 million years, as the first habitable environments likely formed around 4.3 or 4.4 bya.